cervidwithmoped/carrot-fan/README.md

 ## Foreword
 This is my first proper write-up on GitHub!
 While I plan on structuring this report like a scientific paper, don't expect any formalities.
 This was just a fun little project I did in free time that I'm just now deciding to write about and post.
 Also, I'm a human.
 Who wrote this.
 Because I wanted to.

 __None__ of what you are about to read (nor the files I have added to this repo) were created with AI.
+Additionally, I have attached the files of the project to this repo for research purposes but __I do not give permission to anyone to sell these designs.__ You can print them out for personal use all you want, but I put a lot of hours into this and I plan on selling these down the line.
 Now that's out of the way, shall we begin?

 ## Introduction
 As defined by Wikipedia, the furry fandom "is a subculture interested in anthropomorphic characters", and many people in the furry fandom own "fursuits" (sorta like the costumes that you see mascots at sporting events wear, except completely custom-made).
 I'm a furry, and plenty of my friends are as well.
 If you've never heard of us, well, now you have.